 The first column is the name of the benchmark, and in parentheses any parameters used in running it.
-The source code to all the benchmarks can be found at https:// github.com/kripken/emscripten/tree/master/tests (each in a separate file with its name, except for 'primes', which is embedded inside runner.py in the function test_primes).
-The second column is the elapsed time (in seconds) when running the compiled code (generated using all Emscripten and LLVM optimizations as well as the Closure Compiler) in the SpiderMonkey JavaScript engine (specifically, the JaegerMonkey branch, checked out April 2nd, 2011, running with -m -n -a).
-The third column is the elapsed time (in seconds) when running the original code compiled with gcc -O3, using GCC 4.4.4.
+The source code to all the benchmarks can be found at https://github. com/kripken/emscripten/tree/master/tests (each in a separate file with its name, except for 'primes', which is embedded inside runner.py in the function test\primes).
+The second column is of running the compiled code (using all Emscripten and LLVM optimizations, as well as the closure compiler) in the SpiderMonkey JavaScript engine (specifically, the JaegerMonkey branch, running with -m - n - a).
+The third column is the results when compiling the original code with gcc -O3.
 The last column is the ratio, that is, how much slower the JavaScript code is when compared to gcc.
-All the tests were run on a Lenovo N500 laptop with an Intel T6400 Core 2 Duo CPU clocked at 1.2GHz, running on Ubuntu 10.10.